ArmaanMohar/CourseRegistrationSystem-2.0/README.md

     2. open another terminal->navigate to src. complie:javac .\Client\ClientController\ClientCommunication.java then run: java Client.ClientController.ClientCommunication
     *******************************NOTE: Server must be initialized before running client**********************************************************************************

-  To log in as an admin: username: addy
+To log in as an admin-> username: addy
                           userID: 23
                           password: pop

-To log in as a student: username: stu
+To log in as a student-> username: stu
                          userID: 8
                          password: student

-To log in as a client: username: client
+To log in as a client-> username: client
                         userID: 0
                         password: myclient

 - Client & Server packages adopt the Model, View, Controller architecture where the Server Model communicates with a MySQL database.